filecoin-project/specs/signatures.md

 ## Aggregating Signed Messages

 Pairing-based signatures allow a user to represent a collection of signatures as a single element in the base group.
+ECDSA signatures are not pairing-based and are not aggregatable in this scheme.
 In other words, we can take a collection of signatures and "add" them together into a single value that is the same size as a single signature.
 We call this process Signature Aggregation.
 The result of this operation is called the Aggregate Signature which has the same general properties as any other pairing-based Signature.
 Some security [considerations](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html).

 ### Aggregation Process (taken from [IETF BLS Signature Scheme - Aggregate](https://tools.ietf.org/html/draft-boneh-bls-signature-00#section-2.5) )